idio-lang/DIPS/source/scheme/advanced-scheme.rst

 Continuations
 =============

+.. epigraph:: Timey-wimey stuff.

+	      -- The Doctor

 Continuations are the greatest idea in computing... that you've never heard of -- despite using continuations all day every day!

 They are also, possibly, the last thing you should be allowed to touch.
-So, let's dive in!
+So, noting we are curious but not cats, let's dive in!

 I think I have an example that explains the idea of a continuation to a non-continuation audience -- if not, it's going to be tricky.